kotisdesign/style-guide/_docs/coffeescript/coffeescript.md

 # CoffeeScript

-CoffeeScript is our preferred scripting language for the Rails conversion.
-You should make an attempt use CoffeeScript, though some vendor-specific code may be difficult and confusing to integrate and Javascript may be easier and more readable.
+CoffeeScript is our preferred scripting language for the Rails conversion.<sup>*</sup>  You should make an attempt use CoffeeScript, though some vendor-specific code may be difficult and confusing to integrate and Javascript may be easier and more readable.
 If you're using Javascript, please leave a brief block-comment note at the top of